 How Did AMG Break Traditional Automotive Boundaries?

-AMG achieved continual growth from the 1970s onward due to its attitude that challenges the impossible.
-Higher levels of performance customization attracted more foreign AMG clients which led AMG receiving a purpose-built workshop and office in 1976.
+AMG achieved continual growth from the 1970s onward due to its attitude of challenging the impossible.
+Higher levels of performance customization attracted more foreign AMG clients, which led to AMG receiving a purpose-built workshop and office in 1976.

 1984 marked an important year for AMG as the medium-sized company broke into engine manufacturing.
-Melcher was able to develop a fully independent cylinder head with four valves per cylinder.
-Aufrecht’s original vision of transforming race cars into road vehicles came further into fruition in 1986 when AMG put a high-powered 5.8-liter V8 in an E-Class coupe.
+Melcher developed a fully independent cylinder head with four valves per cylinder.
+Aufrecht’s original vision of transforming race cars into road vehicles came to fruition in 1986 when AMG put a high-powered 5.8-liter V8 in an E-Class coupe.
 This innovative engine integration led to the 1986 E-class coupe model receiving a “Hammer” nickname that garnered worldwide attention.

-Mercedes-Benz didn’t start officially working with AMG until the late 1980s.
+Mercedes-Benz didn’t officially work with AMG until the late 1980s.
 This working relationship began strictly within the racing category.
-Mercedes-Benz’ 190 racecar went into the racing circuit under the AMG name to collect 50 DTM victories between 1988-1993.
+Mercedes-Benz 190 racecars went into the racing circuit under the AMG name to collect 50 DTM victories between 1988-1993.

 How Did AMG Expand after 1990?

-AMG’s former cooperation contract with Daimer-Benz AG came to its conclusion in 1990.
-It was decided that AMG could be successfully sold throughout Mercedes-Benz’s worldwide network due to widespread customer acceptance.
-A third AMG work plant opened its doors in 1990, which expanded the company’s total workforce to 400 and led to the Mercedes-Benz C 36 AMG in 1993—the company’s first jointly developed vehicle that came from the cooperative agreement.
+AMG’s former cooperation contract with Daimer-Benz AG concluded in 1990.
+Due to widespread customer acceptance, AMG could be successfully sold throughout Mercedes-Benz’s worldwide network.
+A third AMG work plant opened its doors in 1990, which expanded the company’s total workforce to 400 and led to the Mercedes-Benz C 36 AMG in 1993—the company’s first jointly developed vehicle from the cooperative agreement.

-A second important development came in 1993 when a patent office recognized AMG as a trademark due to the company’s new worldwide prominence.
+A second significant development came in 1993 when a patent office recognized AMG as a trademark due to the company’s new worldwide prominence.

 How Did the DaimlerChrysler AG Takeover Affect AMG?

-It’s amazing to think AMG went from two employees in a home workshop to more than 1700 employees at its current Affalterbach plant.
+It’s incredible that AMG went from two employees in a home workshop to more than 1700 employees at its current Affalterbach plant.
 AMG’s full name currently stands as Mercedes-AMG GmbH.
 Each Mercedes-Benz AMG model continues to deliver on its promises of efficiency, optimized performance, and precision.

-Now, onto the history of BMW’s M performance division.
+Now, let's move on to the history of BMW’s M performance division.

 How Did BMW M Begin?